Chibale Zambia: religion kupupa

 Several more stands

-are said to be buried on a hill in Lala area on the Muchinga escarpment, close to a site where there was once a battle between the Ngoni and the Lala.”
+are said to be buried on a hill in the Lala area on the Muchinga escarpment, close to a site where there was once a battle between the Ngoni and the Lala.”

 • 6